-The 1.8km Fairfax Heritage Walk is a family and wheelchair friendly track between the Blue Mountains Heritage Centre and the Govetts Leap lookout.
+The 1.8 km Fairfax Heritage Walk is a family and wheelchair friendly track between the Blue Mountains Heritage Centre and the Govetts Leap lookout.

 The highlight of this short and easy walk is the George Phillips Lookout which offers incredible views of the Grose Valley.
 The irony is that most visitors to Govetts Leap lookout aren’t aware of the George Phillips Lookout, which is just as impressive.

 The Blue Mountains Heritage Centre is an interesting to place to visit if you have the time.
-This is where you can get expert advice on that various walking tracks in the area, Aboriginal heritage, plants and animals, and local activities.
+This is where you can get expert advice on the various walking tracks in the area, Aboriginal heritage, plants and animals, and local activities.

 2. Pulpit Rock Walk